 Essential oils have been around for centuries and are concentrated, volatile, aromatic liquids obtained from the fruits, seeds, flowers, bark, stems, roots, leaves or other parts of plants.
-Plant Therapy offers only 100% pure essential oils and is one of the few companies who offer some USDA Certified Organic options.
+Plant Therapy offers only 100% pure essential oils and is one of the few companies who offer USDA Certified Organic options.
 All of their oils go through multiple rounds of testing and are always free from additives, adulterants and dilutions to uphold the highest quality.
 While you can certainly find many essential oil options out there, know that they are not all made the same, and finding a quality product is essential.
 Which is why Plant Therapy has been a longtime partner of ours!

 Supplies Needed for Homemade Bath Bombs: